Program at a Glance

 • Field Tour showcasing an innovative natural channel project in the Lower Don River

-• Poster Sessions & Networking Events connecting professionals, students, and partners
+• Networking Events connecting professionals, students, and partners

 Sessions for 2026